Thank you to the students, language teachers, judges, volunteers and sponsors who made the 15th anniversary of ONAYLF a wonderful event!

-We look forward to you and your students participating in the 2017 Fair.
-If you have questions, email us at firstname.lastname@example.org or call us at (405) 325-7588.
-The ONAYLF office is open on Wednesdays from 9 a.m. to 1:30 p.m.
+If you have questions, please send an email to firstname.lastname@example.org or call (405) 325-7599.
+The ONAYLF office is open on Wednesdays from 9 a.m. to noon.

 Heather Shotton, Ph.D. is a citizen of the Wichita and Affiliated Tribes, and is also Kiowa and Cheyenne.
 She currently serves as an assistant professor in Native American Studies at the University of Oklahoma.
 She received her doctorate in adult and higher education from the University of Oklahoma in 2008.
 Shotton’s research focuses on Indigenous students in higher education and Indigenous women, particularly in the areas of leadership and Indigenous women scholars.
 She served as a co-editor for the book, “Beyond the Asterisk: Understanding Native Students in Higher Education” (Stylus), which addresses strategies for serving Native college students and is a co-editor for the forthcoming book, “Reclaiming Indigenous Research in Higher Education” (Rutgers University Press).
 She is the past president for the National Indian Education Association and was recently named the NIEA Educator of the Year.
 She is a strong advocate for Native education and serves Native students and communities on a national and local level.